eleven-labs/codelabs/README.md

 [![CircleCI](https://circleci.com/gh/eleven-labs/codelabs/tree/master.svg?style=svg)](https://circleci.com/gh/eleven-labs/codelabs/tree/master)
 # Comment rédiger son tutoriel Codelabs

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-If you have finished with me, you can just create new files by opening the **file explorer** on the left corner of the navigation bar.

 ## 1/ “Au programme…”

 Le but de cette partie est de présenter deux éléments :